 Forget a dash or two, the Trinidad Sour calls for bitters to be your base, with a delicious and robust flavor all its own.

 Luckily for me, my first Trinidad Sour was a delicious surprise.
-There is a prominent spiciness from the bitters, but it’s fairly evened out by the whiskey, lemon juice and orgeat syrup.
-Somewhat fruity up front with the first few sips, then gifting your tastebuds with hints of nuttiness from the syrup, the Trinidad is naturally complex, with a tart and citrusy finish.
+There is a prominent spiciness from the bitters, but it’s fairly evened out by the whiskey, lemon juice, and orgeat syrup.
+Somewhat fruity up front with the first few sips, then gifting your taste buds hints of nuttiness from the syrup, the Trinidad is naturally complex, with a tart and citrusy finish.
 I found myself having a few, as the flavors I experienced came together in such an interesting and unforgettable way.

-Assuming this cocktail had its origins in the 1800s like so many Sour-derived concoctions, I was amazed to learn that this is a fairly recent invention.
 Created by Clover Club’s Giuseppe Gonzalez in Brooklyn, New York, the Trinidad Sour started to make waves when it first appeared in 2009.
-Pretty soon Gonzalez’s inventive beverage was being served the world over, from Las Vegas to London, and became a fast favorite for cocktail enthusiasts with an adventurous side seeking something a little off the beaten path.
+Pretty soon, Gonzalez’s inventive beverage was being served the world over, from Las Vegas to London, and became a fast favorite for cocktail enthusiasts with an adventurous side, seeking something a little off the beaten path.

-I used a not-too-pricey small batch rye when I made my Trinidad Sour at home, after having fallen in love with them out in the wild.
-Using a good whiskey will compliment your cocktail well, not overpowering the drink or disappearing underneath the strong and robust bitters.
+I used a not-too-pricey small-batch rye when I made my Trinidad Sour at home, after having fallen in love with it out in the wild.
+Using a good whiskey will complement your cocktail well, without overpowering the drink or disappearing underneath the strong and robust bitters.

 Ingredients